imxade/Svelte-template/posts/only-design-principle/page.md

 [!img]

 This is similar to monolith but instead of interaction with functions some modules interacts through API.
+Main benefit here is independence of developing team regarding a service, for which only they are rsponsible.

 ## Organizational Design